XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 An issuing gateway that does not trade XRP should enable the DisallowXRP flag on the gateway's issuing and operational addresses.
 A private exchange that trades in XRP should only enable the DisallowXRP flag on addresses that are not expected to receive XRP.

-The following is an example of using a locally-hosted `rippled`'s [`submit` command](reference-rippled.html#submit) to send an AccountSet transaction to enable the DisallowXRP flag:
+The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an AccountSet transaction to enable the DisallowXRP flag:

 Request: